A Multifractal Analysis of Asian Foreign Exchange Markets: Results

-The Asian currency crisis had an influence on almost all the Asian markets, so it is reasonable to assume that their status may changed significantly.
-An interesting question is how the Asian currency crisis influenced the market complexity.
+The Asian currency crisis had an influence on almost all the Asian FX markets, so it is reasonable to assume that their status may have changed significantly.
+An interesting question is how the Asian currency crisis has influenced the market complexity.
 We divided each time series into two sub-periods: (DATA A) and (DATA B) before and after the crisis respectively.
-Fig. \ref{fig:fig3} shows the multifractal spectra $f(\alpha)$ of the original and surrogate time series of both periods for all four markets.
+Fig. 3 shows the multifractal spectra $f(\alpha)$ of the original and surrogate time series, which remove the nonlinearity from the original data \cite{Theiler}, of both periods for all four FX markets.
 We find that the multifractal spectra of all the surrogate data set is reduced significantly than those of the original data.
-The Hong Kong and Japanese markets show a similar degree of multifractality before and after the crisis, while the Korean and Thai markets change significantly and the multifractal spectra become broader.
-In other words, the complexity of the Korean and Thai markets significantly increased after the Asian currency crisis.
+The Hong Kong and Japanese FX markets show a similar degree of multifractality before and after the crisis, while the Korean and Thai markets change significantly and the multifractal spectra become broader.
+In other words, the complexity of the Korean and Thai FX markets has been increased after the Asian currency crisis.
+Fig. 3(e) and (f) shows the change in the degree of multifractality $\Delta \alpha$ of both the original and surrogate data for each market.
+We conjecture that since the Japanese FX market is the most mature, it was also the least influenced by the Asian currency crisis.
+The emerging markets of Korea and Thailand, on the other hand, were greatly influenced by the crash.
+As for the Hong Kong FX market, since Hong Kong chose to have a fixed exchange rate with the U.S. dollar (called the Peg system) both periods have similar broad spectra.
+The Asian currency crisis thus increased the complexity of the Korean and Thai FX markets, perhaps because its aftermath spurred the development of new government policies in those countries.

-To quantify the market multifractality, we measure the degree of multifractality $\Delta \alpha$ definded as the difference of maximum and minimum $\alpha$ values.
-Table \ref{table:alpha} shows the change $\Delta \alpha$ for each market.
-We conjecture that since the Japanese market is the most mature, it was also the least influenced by the Asian currency crisis.
-The emerging markets as Korea and Thailand, on the other hand, were greatly influenced by the crash.
-As for the Hong Kong market which has a fixed exchange rate with the U.S. dollar (called the Peg system), both periods have similar broad spectra.
-The Asian currency crisis thus increased the complexity of the Korean and Thai markets, because its aftermath spurred the development of new government policies in those countries.
+Table 1 shows the degree of multifractality $\Delta \alpha$ of the original, shuffled data and before and after the crisis for all countries used in this paper.
+This quantity shows that for the original data the multifractal spectra have more broader than those of shuffled data and the degree of multifractality both the Korean and Thailand FX markets increases significantly after the crisis.